australasian-computer-music-association/7-tsang-exploring-aspects-of-place/article.md

 An important component of making the Iannix instrument was selecting the type of virtual instrument that would be driving the sound, as the sound of the sonified is both supporting and complementing the work as a whole.
-In considering this, I asked myself the question: \"What does this sound represent?\" For *The Lost*, I wanted to give the Iannix instrument a sound that would highlight the fragility of place and memory.
+In considering this, I asked myself the question: "What does this sound represent?"
+For *The Lost*, I wanted to give the Iannix instrument a sound that would highlight the fragility of place and memory.
 The sound I ultimately chose was one that was bright, but also brittle.